jingkaimori/minetest-mod-smartshop/Readme.txt

   - Mail support: Smartshops send mails out if stock is empty
   - Statistics: Smartshops make statistics on prices and stock
-  - Smartshops only accept items they sell via pipeworks
+  - Smartshops only accept items they sell via pipeworks Additions by jingkaimori:
+  - Mail support: works for both version 1 and version 3 of mail mod
+  - Digiline support: Offers of smartshop can be changed by digiline message, and smartshop can response to queries from digiline, and send message when stock is empty.
+See doc/api.md for more details.
+  - If price is changed, twice confirmation is required to avoid potential fraud.
+    ActiveFormspec mod is required for this feature.